Jembda/aics-project/README.md

-# aics-project title: A Siamese Network for Learning Multimodal Similarity in the WikiDiverse Dataset
+# aics-project title: A Multimodal Siamese Network for Learning Similarity in the WikiDiverse Dataset
 ## An overview
-Siamese networks consist of two identical sub-networks that share weights and learn to compute the similarity between two input samples.
-The goal is to learn embeddings such that similar inputs are close in the embedding space, while dissimilar inputs are far apart.
-For the WikiDiverse dataset, where we have image-caption pairs, we can build a Siamese network that processes text and image data (or just one modality like text or image) and learns to compute similarity between two entities from the knowledge base.
+Siamese networks consist of two identical sub-networks that share weights and learn to compute similarity between input pairs.
+This architecture is particularly effective for tasks requiring similarity learning, metric learning, or one-shot learning.
+For the **WikiDiverse dataset** - a multimodal collection of image-caption pairs - our implementation leverages Siamese networks to learn semantic similarity across different modalities (text and visual content).
 ## * Siamese Network Structure: Two identical sub-networks that compute embeddings for input pairs and learn their similarity
 ## * Application: For WikiDiverse, compute similarity between image-caption pairs to link knowledge-base entities.